College of Nursing

-A Master of Science Degree in Family Nurse Practitioner will help you develop knowledge and skills that are required to practice.
+A Master of Science in Nursing — Family Nurse Practitioner degree will help you develop the knowledge and skills that are required to practice.

 Successful program completion will provide you with the knowledge, skills, and eligibility to sit for national certification with ANCC or AANP, depending on which examination you choose.

 Investing in your future is a big decision.
 However, becoming a fully online student at CU Denver is an affordable option with discounted tuition rates for non resident, fully online students.
 And of course, you will save money not having to drive to campus.

 Tuition and fees are based largely on the class that you enroll in.
 Tuition amount assessed is determined based on which school/college is offering your class, as well as if it is an undergrad or graduate level, and finally your resident status.
 Visit our tuition and financial aid page.